 When I first started out photographing in Aperture Priority, the biggest mistake I made was shooting with much too slow of a shutter speed.
-I would get blurry pictures and I would ask myself, "How did this happen?
-They looked super sharp when I took them."
-I would then look at the metadata (image information) and see that I shot the blurry image at 1/30 of a second, way too slow for hand-holding.
+I would get blurry pictures and I would ask myself, “How did this happen?
+They looked super sharp when I took them.”
+I would then look at the metadata (image information) and would see that I shot the blurry image at 1/30 of a second, way too slow for handholding a camera.
 So I learned my lesson and started shooting a little faster, and my results improved immensely.

 Doing things consistently and measuring results is a great way to improve your photography.
 Don’t ignore the metadata; it’s very helpful in understanding why an image looks a certain way and learning how to change your setting the next time to make the image stronger.